top of page

 • Alignment & clarity: Lead weekly design meetings, cross-team feedback sessions & eng walkthroughs

-• Culture shift: Fostered a user-first culture by facilitating UX workshops that made research a core to product decisions.
+• Culture shift: Fostered a user-first culture by facilitating UX workshops that made research insights a core part of product decisions.

 RESULTS